LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 ************************************

 The RAJA project employs multiple tools to run CI tests for each GitHub *Pull Request (PR)*.

-All test checks must pass before the pull request can be merged.
-These tools include:
+.. important:: * All CI test checks must pass before a pull request can be
+                 merged.
+               * The status (pass/fail and run) for all checks can be viewed by clicking the appropriate link in the **checks** section of a GitHub pull request.

+The CI tools used by the RAJA project are:

   * **Azure Pipelines** is used to run builds and tests for Linux, Windows, and MacOS environments using very recent versions of various compilers.